verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I'm so embarrassed, I wish everybody else was dead.
 - [ ] The spirit is willing but the flesh is spongy and bruised.
 - [ ] You raised my hopes and dashed them quite perfectly sir.
+- [ ] Don't talk about me like I'm not here.
+- [ ] I'm not depressed.
+I've just been in a bad mood for the past 30 years.